codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 Usually, you just fine-tune:

-- ``gcache.size``, that is, the size of the GCache ring buffer, which is used for Incremental State Transfer, among other things.
-See chapter :ref:`Galera Parameters <Galera Parameters>`.
+- :ref:`gcache.size <gcache.size>`, that is, the size of the GCache ring buffer, which is used for Incremental State Transfer, among other things.

 - Group communication timeouts.
 See chapter :ref:`WAN Replication <wan-replication>`.

-  See also a list of all Galera Cluster parameters in chapter :ref:`Galera Parameters <Galera Parameters>`.

 .. code-block:: ini

    wsrep_provider_options = "evs.user_send_window=2,gcache.size=128Mb"

+.. seealso:: For more information on the available wsrep Provider options, see :doc:`galeraparameters`.

 .. rubric:: ``wsrep_retry_autocommit``